neha-official/neha-official.github.io/_posts/2015-06-02-getting-started-and-what-hosts-want.md

 ---
 layout: post
 title: "Getting Started and What Couchsurfing Hosts Want"
-description: "Identifying what Couchsurfing hosts want."
+description: "Identifying exactly what Couchsurfing hosts want so you can get as many hosts as possible."
 date: 2015-06-02
 tags: [travel - couchsurfing]
 comments: true